-- Current Students: Students currently attending a 3-year-old program at a school that offers UPK will be given top priority.
+Current Students: Students currently attending a 3-year-old program at a school that offers UPK will be given top priority.
 They are required to apply, however all UPK seats will be given to current 3's program students (who rank it first on their applications) before being offered to other children not currently enrolled.

-- Sibling Priority: a UPK applicant will be given priority to a school where they have a sibling who will be enrolled in the coming year.
+Sibling Priority: a UPK applicant will be given priority to a school where they have a sibling who will be enrolled in the coming year.
 In an elementary school, this is usually an older sibling.
 In a NYCEEC it would likely be a younger sibling.

-- Zoned Priority: You will receive priority if your zoned district elementary school has UPK.
-As we mentioned previously, no elementary schools in Bay Ridge proper have UPK, though there are some in other areas of District 20.
+Zoned Priority: You will receive priority if your zoned district elementary school has UPK.
+As we mentioned previously, no elementary schools in Bay Ridge have UPK, though there are some in other areas of District 20.

-- District Priority: You will receive priority for UPK programs at district schools and Pre-K centers in your district.
+District Priority: You will receive priority for UPK programs at district schools and Pre-K centers in your district.

 Visiting schools can help you decide which to apply to and how to rank them, but it will not give you an advantage in the general admissions process.
-That said, it might be of your benefit to get on the radar of your waitlisted schools' administration, since schools handle their own waitlists and contact those families directly to make an offer.

-- contact programs directly to attend information sessions and tours
+contact programs directly to attend information sessions and tours

-- March 30, 2018: UPK Application deadline
+March 15, 2019 (6PM): UPK Application deadline

-- May 2018: Receive your UPK offer (you'll be waitlisted at all schools you ranked above the one offered to you).
+May 2019: Receive your UPK offer (you'll be waitlisted at all schools you ranked above the one offered to you).

-- June 2018: Deadline to pre-register at your offered school.
+June 2019: Deadline to pre-register at your offered school.
 You must bring your child and all required documents.

-- NYC Department of Education Pre-Kindergarten Homepage: you can find all the information you need here!
+NYC Department of Education Pre-Kindergarten Homepage: you can find all the information you need here!

-- Brooklyn UPK Directory: with district maps and detailed information on each school
+Brooklyn UPK Directory: with district maps and detailed information on each school

-- Pre-K Finder: another helpful place to search for schools, and you can click the "Snapshot" to see how previous families rated the school across different categories.
+Pre-K Finder: another helpful place to search for schools, and you can click the "Snapshot" to see how previous families rated the school across different categories.

-- E-mail ESEnrollment@schools.nyc.gov to request a call-back from the Pre-K Outreach Team
+E-mail ESEnrollment@schools.nyc.gov to request a call-back from the Pre-K Outreach Team

-- Applying to Kindergarten: 101 - our helpful resource for your next step!
+Applying to Kindergarten: 101 - our helpful resource for your next step